Taxicab geometry: Triangle congruence

 Two triangles are congruent if and only if three corresponding sides are equal in distance and three corresponding angles are equal in measure.
 There are several theorems that guarantee triangle congruence in Euclidean geometry, namely Angle-Angle-Side (AAS), Angle-Side-Angle (ASA), Side-Angle-Side (SAS), and Side-Side-Side (SSS).
 In taxicab geometry, however, only SASAS guarantees triangle congruence.

 Take, for example, two right isosceles taxicab triangles whose angles measure 45-90-45.
-The two legs of both triangles have taxilength 2, but the hypotenuses are not congruent.
+The two legs of both triangles have a taxicab length 2, but the hypotenuses are not congruent.
 This counterexample eliminates AAS, ASA, and SAS.
 It also eliminates AASS, AAAS, and even ASASA.
 Having three congruent angles and two sides does not guarantee triangle congruence in taxicab geometry.
 Therefore, the only triangle congruence theorem in taxicab geometry is SASAS, where all three corresponding sides must be congruent and at least two corresponding angles must be congruent.
 This result is mainly due to the fact that the length of a line segment depends on its orientation in taxicab geometry.